editor-js/image/README.md

 ## Backend response format <a name="server-format"></a>

-This Tool works by following scheme:
+This Tool works by one of following schemes:

+1. Uploading files from the device
+2. Uploading by URL (handle image-like URL's pasting)
+3. Uploading by drag-n-drop file

+### Uploading files from device <a name="from-device"></a>

+Scenario:

 1. User select file from the device
-2. Tool sends it to **your** backend
+2. Tool sends it to **your** backend (on `config.endpoint.byFile` route)
 3. Your backend should save file and return file data with JSON at specified format.
 4. Image tool shows saved image and stores server answer